Fantasy (Earth, Wind & Fire song): Critical reception

 Upon the single release, Bill Coleman from Billboard magazine named it one of the "highlights" from the album.
 Another Billboard editor, Larry Flick, described it as a "sleaze-speed house rendition" and an "ethereal remix emphasizing plush strings and Martha Wash's unmistakable voice."
-Ernest Hardy from Cashbox also named the song a "standout" from the album.
+Ernest Hardy from Cash Box also named the song a "standout" from the album.
 On the single review, Henderson and DeVaney said it is "an example of dance music as it should be—moving, inspired, richly expressive.
 A belter, the big-voiced Martha Wash brings a great deal of emotion, depth and soul to this inspired remake."

 The Daily Vault's Michael R. Smith felt that it "sounds like a television theme song that you can't get out of your head."
 Andrew Smith from Melody Maker called it a "nauseous version".
 Chris Heath from Smash Hits declared it as a "fairly faithful version" of Earth, Wind & Fire's disco classic.
 In a retrospective review, Matthew Hocter from Albumism stated that the song is "sung to perfection" by Martha Wash, remarking that it "put the band into a different lane.
 Doing the original version immense justice".